 Maple Leafs score four late goals, top Hurricanes 8-6

 Zach Hyman had three assists for the Maple Leafs, who have won five straight.
-Martin Necas had two goals and two assists for the Hurricanes.
-Erik Haula added two goals and an assist.
-Brock McGinn and Andrei Svechnikov also scored goals.
-Lucas Wallmark and Ryan Dzingel each had two assists.
+Martin Necas had two goals and two assists for the Hurricanes, and Erik Haula added two goals and an assist.
+Brock McGinn and Andrei Svechnikov also scored goals while Lucas Wallmark and Ryan Dzingel each had two assists.

 Frederik Andersen made 34 saves for Toronto.
 Carolina goaltender James Reimer allowed three goals on seven shots in the first 5:10 of the game and was replaced by Petr Mrazek, who allowed four goals on 31 shots.

 Carolina scored on a power play when Necas picked up his seventh of the season on a tip-in at 19:35 of the first.
-Jake Muzzin was off for tripping, and that closed the first quarter with the Hurricanes down 3-2.
+Jake Muzzin was off for tripping, and the goal closed the first period with the Hurricanes down 3-2.
 The Hurricanes took the lead with a three-goal flurry in a 64-second span in the second period.
 Necas scored his eighth at 15:09, Haula scored at 15:29 and Svechnikov got his 16th at 16:13.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)